portworx/pds-api-go-client/pds/v1alpha1/docs/DeploymentsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiDeploymentsIdBackupsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiApiDeploymentsIdConnectionInfoGetRequest struct via the builder pattern

 Name | Type | Description  | Notes